Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 JanSport

-Known for its iconic brand of backpacks, JanSport announced Friday it would no longer advertise with Facebook and Instagram for the month of July.
+Known for its iconic brand of backpacks, JanSport announced on June 26 it would no longer advertise with Facebook and Instagram for the month of July.

 It is the second brand owned by VF Corp. to sign onto the #StopHateForProfit campaign, a week after The North Face also announced it would pull ads from Facebook and Instagram.